PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 ![camera_calib_codesnapshot_4](https://user-images.githubusercontent.com/25223180/52207634-054a1700-28a4-11e9-9739-9cbd22d7df15.PNG)

 The code for this step is contained in the above displayed Code Cells (Cell numbers 2,3,4,5,6,7,8,9,10,11) of the Jupyter Notebook
-(Advanced_Lane_Detection.ipynb) located in CarND-Advanced-Lane-Lines/ folder and lines 38-154 of the python file Advanced_Lane_Detection.py) located in CarND-Advanced-Lane-Lines/ folder
+(Advanced_Lane_Detection-Updated.ipynb) located in CarND-Advanced-Lane-Lines/ folder and lines 38-154 of the python file Advanced_Lane_Detection.py) located in CarND-Advanced-Lane-Lines/ folder

+NOTE: Advanced_Lane_Detection.ipynb was too large (>25 mb) to be uploaded on github

 ## Explanation of the logic for this step
 Camera Calibration is required as the camera distorts the shape and size of 3-D objects as they are captured by camera lens in a 2-D